 Cheshire, famous for its cheese and happy cats, is tucked in against the Welsh border just below the industrial conurbations of Liverpool and Manchester.
 It provides a link between the Midlands and England's rugged North West counties and it's location, forming a connecting link to these three regions has led to a rich and eventful history.
 The landscape too is full of variety and interest, ranging from the gentle pastoral lowlands and peaceful wooded hillsides of the Cheshire Plain in the west, to panoramic heights of purple moorland and wild hills in the east.

 Within an area of about 2,000 sq. km. there are endless possibilities for great walks, together with many opportunities to see flourishing local crafts, or visit famous historic towns and villages, Country Houses and beautiful gardens.
 The landscape of the Cheshire Plain is typically one of dairy farming, Friesian cows grazing contentedly in green pastures, shady woodland and picturesque black and white 'Magpie' houses nestling between the fields.
 The essential element of water is provided by the gently flowing River Dee as it makes its way, via historic Chester, to the Irish Sea.
-Scenic variety is provided by sandstone up thrusts such as Alderney Edge with its wooded escarpment and fine views of the Cheshire Plain.
-Similarly Delamere Forest, old Crown woodland, provides splendid trails through Scots and Corsican Pines.
+Scenic variety is provided by sandstone upthrusts such as Alderney Edge with its wooded escarpment and fine views of the Chesire Plain.
+Similarly Delamere Forest, an old Crown woodland provides splendid trails through Scots and Corsican Pines.

 Wilmslow lies in a deep valley of the River Bollin.
 From its source near Shutlingslow the river flows through some beautiful countryside offering enjoyable walking.
 The town itself is an affluent modern place largely providing a dormitory to Manchester.